 Dr. Christoph von Rohden (email) GRUAN Lead Centre scientist - His main duties involve the development and testing of reference instrumentation as well as the conception and realization of international research projects and field experiments.
 He has previously worked on transport processes in lakes and groundwater at the Institute of Environmental Physics, University of Heidelberg and afterwards on thermometry and metrology for oceanography at Physikalisch-Technische Bundesanstalt (PTB) in Berlin.

-Tzvetan Simeonov (email) is a GRUAN Lead Center scientist, working on the development of the GRUAN data product for the RS41 in the framework of the “EVALRADIO” project.
-The topic of his PhD dissertation is the derivation and analysis of atmospheric water vapour and soil moisture from ground-based GNSS stations as a joint research project between GFZ Potsdam, Technische Universität Berlin and Sofia University.
+Dr. Tzvetan Simeonov (email) is a GRUAN Lead Center scientist, working on the development of the GRUAN data product for the RS41 in the framework of the “EVALRADIO” project.
+The topic of his PhD dissertation was the derivation and analysis of atmospheric water vapour and soil moisture from ground-based GNSS stations as a joint research project between GFZ Potsdam, Technische Universität Berlin and Sofia University.

 Marion Fiedler-Krüger is supporting the GRUAN Lead Centre in all administrative matters as well as in data analysis and data management issues.

 Dr. Holger Vömel (email) - 2008 to 2014

 Dr. Franz Immler (email) - 2008 to 2011

 The GRUAN Lead Centre is to be responsible for the monitoring of the Global Climate Observing System (GCOS) Reference Upper Air Network (GRUAN), including development of GCOS needs for station operation, coordination among stations, and ensuring archival and dissemination of GRUAN data.
 GRUAN is envisaged as a network of 30-40 high-quality, long-term, upper-air observing stations that are built on, but not confined to, the larger GCOS Upper Air Network.